Drupal 9 has been released. It waits, ready to take the baton from Drupal 8. But is your organization ready?

 If you're planning to work with vendor partners, make sure you factor their availability into your project plan.
 With an upgrade window of slightly over a year between the release of Drupal 9 and the end-of-life of Drupal 8, some vendor partners may have limited availability, especially if yours is a larger project.
 Planning ahead helps to ensure you can work with your preferred partners; otherwise, you might add the stress of working with a new partner into the mix.

-At the same time, don't forget about internal initiatives such as serving multiple stakeholders.
+At the same time, don't forget about internal initiatives.
+You still have stakeholders you must serve.
 For example, doing new feature development for content editors while simultaneously maintaining an up-to-date platform consistent with your organization's security policies can mean a dance to prioritize development resources to meet everyone's priorities and deadlines.
 While this complicates the release planning process, it's essential to consider these factors when determining the timing of upgrading to Drupal 9.

-We dipped our toes into these considerations in Drupal 8 Release Planning in the Enterprise, and hope to release an updated version of this article soon for Drupal 9 release planning.
+We dipped our toes into these considerations in Drupal 8 Release Planning in the Enterprise, and those recommendations remain relevant in these situations.

 Missing the Drupal 9 upgrade window